JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Higher-order testing

 * If you did unit testing in other languages it looks pretty much like the above
-* But in OCaml we can make tests more programatically which makes for less code duplication
+* But in OCaml we can make tests programatically which makes for less code duplication
 * Example: lets make a bunch of different tests on the same invariant, that reversing a list twice is a no-op:

 ```ocaml